allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/ml_ci_cd_using_github_actions_and_clearml.md

 kind of neat; you can easily see what the task is doing, how good it is, stuff like that.
 So that's what we're going to do first.

-Now, how this is built up?
+Now, how is this built up?
 I'll run down this and I will go into the code later in a second, but then to start with we have the environment variables.
 Now, to be sure that the GitHub action worker or the gitlab runner or whatever you're going to run these actions on has access to ClearML, you have to give it the ClearML credentials.
 You can do that with the environment variable `CLEARML_API_ACCESS_KEY` and `CLEARML_API_SECRET_KEY`, these are the keys you get when you create new credentials in the main UI.
 In this case I'll get them from the secrets; I've added them to GitHub as a secret, and we can gather them from there.
-Same thing with the ClearML API host. in our case it will just be `app.clear.ml`, which is the free tier version pf ClearML.
-You also want a GitHub token because we want to actually add a comment to a PR, so we also need to GitHub token, which is very easy to generate.
+Same thing with the ClearML API host.
+In our case it will just be `app.clear.ml`, which is the free tier version of ClearML.
+You also want a GitHub token because we want to actually add a comment to a PR, so we also need a GitHub token, which is very easy to generate.
 I'll put a link for that down in the description.
 Then we also have the comment commit ID.
 So, specifically we want the pull request headshot, which is the latest commit in the pull request.
 We're going to do some things with that.